DennisFaucher/firecracker/README.md

 ```

 ## Function as a Service (FaaS) - Dad Jokes
 - What's an AWS Lambda clone without a function to run?
-Back in the arly days of Lambda, I learned FaaS by writing a "Dad Jokes Skill" for Alexa in Lambda.
+Back in the early days of Lambda, I learned FaaS by writing a "Dad Jokes Skill" for Alexa in Lambda.
 Let's create a simple Dad Joke web page to query on our firecracker VM.
 ### Add nginx
 - Terminal01 (After logging in)
 ```